StellarSand/privacy-settings/Privacy Settings/Android-10.md

 #### Usage and diagnostics
 - Off

-NOTE: Additionally some OEMs might include few more settings for personalized ads & diagnostics.
+<br>NOTE: Additionally some OEMs might include few more settings for personalized ads & diagnostics.

-Search in your phone settings for "User Experience Program", "Personalized ad recommendations", "Send diagnostic data" or something similar.
+<br>Search in your phone settings for `User Experience Program`, `Personalized ad recommendations`, `Send diagnostic data` or something similar.